English Courses at Bethany

 - ENGL 205 – Introduction to Fiction3 cr.

 - This course introduces literary terminology commonly used in analyzing fiction.
-British and American literature is selected from the 19th through the 21st centuries.
-Genres …
+Literature is selected from multiple centuries, and genres may include short stories, novels, drama, and …

 - ENGL 213 – Creative Writing3 cr.